mattserves/CMPLXSYS530/Assignment4.md

 ### 2) Agents

 The first type of agents are the students.
 Students will have the following attributes:
-1. Student ID Number
+* Student ID Number
-2. University Rank
+* University Rank
-4. GPA
+* GPA
-5. Level of previous experience
+* Level of previous experience

-Students will have a set of weighted static preferences stored in a list, generated randomly upon creation of agent.
+Students will have a set of equally weighted static preferences stored in a list, generated randomly upon creation of agent.
+Future complexity will add weights to the preferences.
 These preferences include:
-1. Preferred region
+* Preferred region
-2. Preferred salary
+* Preferred salary
-3. Preferred bonus
+* Preferred bonus
-4. Preferred industry
+* Preferred industry

 In addition, students will have a ranked order of desired companies based on who they interact with.
-This order will be based on how well the company meets their preferences
+This order will be based on how well the company meets their preferences.

+The student agent procedures are as follows (in pseudocode): def create_agent(number_agents):
+    """This procedure creates the number of specified agents, and creates the matrixes for attributes, preferences and ranking""" for agent in number_agents:
+        student_gpa = rand_gpa()                 # calls random GPA function
+        students_gpas.append(student_gpa)        # adds agent's GPA to list of all GPAs

+        student_urank = university_rank()        # calls university ranking assignment function
+        students_uranks.append(student_urank)    # adds agent's university rank to the list of rankings

+        student_exp = level_experience()         # calls level of experience function
+        students_exp.append(student_gpa)         # adds agent's level of experience to list

+        salary_pref = salary_preference()
+        students_salary.append(salary_pref)

+        bonus_pref = bonus_preference()
+        students_bonus.append(bonus_pref)

+        region_pref = region_preference()
+        students_region.append(region_pref)

+def rand_gpa():
+    """This procedure is called by student agents, and returns a random gpa based on an underlying distribution""" gpa = numpy.random.choice(numpy.arange(1,17), p = [0.003, 0.001, 0.002, 0.002, 0.004, 0.005, 0.009, 0.016, 0.046, 0.066, 0.108,     0.137, 0.179, 0.152, 0.125, 0.090, 0.057])
+    return gpa

+def university_rank()
+    """This procedure assigns the student to a university, which has a ranking value based on fictional US News and World Report rankings"""
+    """The procedure will assume the students are normally distributed for now; future complexity will reflect real-life enrollment levels""" urank = random.randint(0, 351)
+    return urank

+def level_experience()
+    """This procedure assigns the student a level of experience from 0-4, based on the number of relevant years of research/internship experience""" exp = random.randint(0, 4)
+    return exp

+def salary_preference()
+    """This procedure assigns the student a salary preference from $70,000 to $120,000""" spref = random.randint(70000, 120000)
+    return spref

+def bonus_preference()
+    """This procedure assigns the student a bonus preference from $0 to $50,000""" bpref = random.randint(0, 50000)
+    return bpref

+def region_preference()
+    """This procedure assigns the student a regional preference from 1-6"""
+    """1 - Southwest, 2 - Northwest, 3 - Midwest, 4, Southeast, 5 - Northeast"""
+    rpref = random.randint(1, 5)
+    return rpref

+def industry_preference()
+    """This procedure assigns the student an industry preference from 1 to 7"""
+    """1 - Software, 2 - Hardware, 3 - Automotive, 4 - Consumer Goods, 5 - Consulting, 6 - Manufacturing, 7 - Telecomm"""
+    """Future complexity will create distribution based on student surveys""" ipref = random.randint(1, 7)
+    return ipref

 The second type of agents are the companies.
 Each company has the following attributes
- 1. Company ID Number
+* Company ID Number
- 2. Industry
+* Industry
- 3. Region
+* Region

 Companies will have a set of the following weighted static preferences used to rank candidates:
- 1. Desired major
+* Desired major
- 2. Desired GPA
+* Desired GPA
- 3. Desired level of experience
+* Desired level of experience

 In addition, companies will have a recruiting strategy based on the following criteria:
- 1. Minimum university rank
+* Minimum university rank
- 2. Salary offered
+* Salary offered
- 3. Bonus offered
+* Bonus offered
- 4. Minimum previous experience accepted
+* Minimum previous experience accepted